Lions suffer disappointing defeat to Blues in Auckland

 The Lions -- a composite team featuring the best players from England, Scotland, Wales and Ireland -- looked to be in control with just a few minutes left on the clock after Leigh Halfpenny had kicked the visitors into the lead.

-But a devastating counter-attacking move, featuring two slick offloads, saw Ihaia West charge through the Lions defence, giving the 40,000-strong crowd in Auckland's Eden Park reason to roar.
+But a devastating counter-attacking move, featuring two slick offloads, saw Ihaia West charge through the Lions defense, giving the 40,000-strong crowd in Auckland's Eden Park reason to roar.

 A chance to win the game was presented to the Lions in the dying moments, but an overthrow in the lineout allowed the Blues to regain possession and seal a 22-16 victory.